zzolo/zzolo.github.com/pages/cv.md

 * [Lumière](https://github.com/zzolo/lumiere) is a hardware project that allows anyone to change the color of our holiday lights.
 * [Totoro](https://github.com/zzolo/totoro) is an experiment in visualizing live bus time arrivals for placement within bus stops.
+* [Tulip](https://github.com/minnput/tulip) is an interface for creating Simple Maps.
-* [Simple Map](http://code.minnpost.com/simple-map-d3/) is a Javascript library for making maps in D3 with some basic configuration.
+* [Simple Map](https://github.com/simple-map-d3/) is a Javascript library for making maps in D3 with some basic configuration.
-* [Legislature Tracker](http://code.minnpost.com/legislature-tracker/) is a UI and editorial layer on top of the Open States API for a specific state.
+* [Legislature Tracker](https://github.com/legislature-tracker/) is a UI and editorial layer on top of the Open States API for a specific state.
 * [jQuery Vertical Timeline](https://github.com/MinnPost/jquery-vertical-timeline) is a port/enhancement of the Vertical Timeline tool; it is much more flexible and configurable.
 * [MN Boundary Service](https://github.com/MinnPost/mn-boundaryservice) is an implementation of a boundary service for Minnesota.
 * [Change by Us](https://github.com/localprojects/Change-By-Us) focuses on encouraging citizen engagement to make their neighborhoods and cities better.
 This is not currently open source yet but will be soon.